 Credit unions promote the economic well-being of their members, especially those of modest means, through a system that is member-owned, not-for-profit, and run by a board of directors who are also member-owners

-The credit union mission has always been to ensure secure financial choices at lower costs for their members.
+The credit union mission is to ensure secure financial choices at lower costs for their members.
+As not-for-profit financial cooperatives, it’s been our mission since the day we were founded.
 That’s why credit unions offer financial products that provide better returns on savings, reduced rates on loans and lower or no fees on services.

-Don’t let Congress raise taxes on 96 million credit union members.
-Don’t let Congress eliminate real financial choice.
-Don’t let Congress destroy our credit unions.
+Don’t let Congress raise taxes on 130 million credit union members.

-To learn even more about credit unions in your community, or join a credit union please visit http://www.asmarterchoice.org/.
+To learn even more about credit unions in your community, or join a credit union please visit: https://yourmoneyfurther.com/.